William Francis Espeut

 In October 1851, Peter was fortunate to be appointed the Official Assignee for the County of Middlesex.
 The position carried a salary plus fees; it was probably the only "guaranteed" income that Peter received from then on.
 Many years later in February 1868, he was appointed to the same position for the County of Cornwall, which would have add 50% to his earnings from the government.10 11

 When Peter's father died in 1846,12 his assets, mostly his Hope Hill and Fairburn plantations comprising about 400-acres,13 would have been split between his four surviving children, his sons, William and Peter, his daughters, Louise and Caroline.
 Jamaica's land prices were greatly in decline at that time because many sugar plantations became loss-making after the full emancipation of the slave population in 1838.
-It seems unlikely, therefore, that Peter and his siblings benefited hugely from their father's estate, a situation confirmed, it would seem, by the fact that Peter's older brother William who had been managing Fairburn, did not buy a property of his own and worked for the rest of his life for other owners.14 15
+It seems unlikely, therefore, that Peter and his siblings benefited hugely from their father's estate, a situation confirmed, it would seem, by the fact that Peter's older brother William who had been managing Fairburn, did not buy a property of his own and worked all his life for other owners.14 15

 In contrast to his brother, Peter chose a commercial career, at least initially.
 As well as banking, he was involved with three mining companies as a director or management committee member16 and in later years, in a similar capacity for a life assurance company.
 In some cases, for instance the mining companies, he may well have been an investor too but it would be surprising if he had not been rewarded, also, for his directorial services.

-For most of Peter's adult life, Jamaica suffered economic decline caused, principally, by an acute labour shortage and need for its principal products to compete without tariff protection against sugar and rum produced by places not so affected (slavery continued outside the British dominions).
+For most of Peter's adult life, Jamaica suffered economic decline caused, principally, by an acute labour shortage and need for its principal product to compete without tariff protection against sugar and rum produced by places not so affected (slavery continued outside the British dominions).
 As a result, many Jamaican sugar plantations became uneconomic and their owners sold up or went bankrupt, being the Official Assignee for the Bankruptcy Court in Spanish Town, Peter would have gained much experience in the latter cases.

 In that economic climate, it is surprising that Peter purchased two sugar producing plantations, Leith Hall Estate (c.
 1856) in the parish of St Thomas-in-the-East and Dover Estate* (c.
 1859) on the coast mid-way between Annotta Bay and Buff Bay in the district of Metcalfe.17 He is reported to have paid £1200 for the 1200 acre estate at Dover.
 Leith Hall estate's acreage was said to be 455 in 1845, assuming it had remained the same acreage and that he paid a similar price per acre, he would have paid something in the region of £500 for it.
 It is not clear how Peter managed to finance the purchase for these estates.
 Obtaining mortgages on Jamaican plantations was difficult at that time as land values were still falling.
-It seems likely that he struck a deal with a firm trading in sugar and rum who agreed to finance him on condition that they received all of the estates' produce.
+IIt seems likely that he struck a deal with a firm trading in sugar and rum who agreed to finance him on condition that they received all of the estates' produce.
 Such arrangements were quite common for Jamaican planters and would explain the family's financial difficulties when Peter died.
 (See later).

 Some years later in 1864, a small property (210 acres) on the fringes of the Blue Mountains near Newcastle in St Andrew's Parish, was put up for sale by the Encumbered Estates** Court18 and Peter bought it.
 Peter may well have been the property's sitting or former tenant as his son Augustus was born there in 1853.
 There is no record of what he paid for it but it was not "taken over" by his agents when he died unlike the two sugar estates and it eventually passed into the hands of his son William.19 In 1865, he also purchased Waireka, a property on Long Mountain, over 500 feet above sea level, to the east of Kingston overlooking Port Royal and the sea.20 This was the only residential property that Peter owned as the Retreat and its pen (attached pastureland), which was the Espeut family's main residence, was rented from the Mattocks family.
 21